-You will need to conduct some Market Research on the following topics, or hire someone to do it for you.
-Note that if you are working with a university Technology Transfer Office (TTO), they often help with this research, since they want to know if it is worth investing time and resources in your idea.
-Entrepreneurship support centers, at universities or in larger communities, also may be able to offer guidance.
+You will need to conduct some market research on the following topics or hire someone to do it for you.
+Technology Transfer Offices (TTOs) at universities often help their employees and students with this research since they want to know if it’s worth investing time and resources in your idea.
+Entrepreneurship support centers at universities and in larger communities also offer guidance.

 Gather information on products or services that could serve as a substitute for yours.
 How does your proposed product or service compare?
-For example, in the biomedical industry, how does it compare in terms of mortality, morbidity, or consumption of other healthcare resources?
+For example, how does it compare in terms of mortality, morbidity, or consumption of other healthcare resources?

 Gather information on the product–market fit.
 Get to know potential customers and their interest in the product.

 - How large is the market?
 Is it large enough to sustain the business?